Trump wants New Hampshire to put him on a path to the nomination before rivals find their footing

 “We are going to win the New Hampshire primary, then we are going to crush crooked Joe Biden next November,” Trump said, reminding supporters that he ensured their state would continue to host the nation’s first primary after Iowa’s kickoff caucuses.

-“New Hampshire is going to weed out the insincere RINOs … Republicans in name only,” Trump said, referring to rivals Ron DeSantis, the Florida governor, and Nikki Haley, Trump’s former U.N. ambassador.
+“New Hampshire is going to weed out the insincere RINOs … Republicans in name only,” Trump said, referring to rivals Ron DeSantis, the Florida governor who was endorsed by Trump in 2018, and Nikki Haley, Trump’s former U.N. ambassador.
+Trump warned that his allies-turned-opponents “will betray you just like they betrayed me.”

 The New Hampshire primary is Jan.
 23, eight days after Iowa begins the nominating process on Jan.
 15. Nevada and South Carolina come next in the early stages, before Super Tuesday on March 5, when the highest cumulative number of delegates are up for grabs on any single day on the election calendar.
 The Trump campaign sees a path for him to secure the nomination before the Super Tuesday polls open.